imperzer0/webserver/README.md

 ## Modification

 `webserver` is a flexible application.<br/>
-If you want to implement custom functionality,<br/>
+If you want to implement custom functionality - go to `config.cpp`.<br/>
-I recommend doing so in `config.cpp`.<br/>
 Follow the guidelines in the comments to configure it properly.<br/>
-I *don't recommend* touching any other files for it can make the app unstable<br/>
-if you don't completely understand what they do, but you can definitely try.<br/>
+Then you have to recompile and reinstall the application.

-# Potential vulnerabilities
+# Security tips

 To protect your server from hackers:

 1. Create a user for the webserver and use native linux protections to prevent users from accessing non-server files and directories
 2. Avoid allowing users to create symlinks.
 They can escape their sandbox root directory